 The information in this information sheet is general.
-It does not constitute, and should be not relied on as, legal advice.
-The Arts Law Centre of Australia (Arts Law) recommends seeking advice from a qualified lawyer on the legal issues affecting you before acting on any legal matter.
+It does not constitute, and should be not relied on

 While Arts Law tries to ensure that the content of this information sheet is accurate, adequate or complete, it does not represent or warrant its accuracy, adequacy or completeness.
 Arts Law is not responsible for any loss suffered as a result of or in relation to the use of this information sheet.
 To the extent permitted by law, Arts Law excludes any liability, including any liability for negligence, for any loss, including indirect or consequential damages arising from or in relation to the use of this information sheet.